KohYoshida/YY-Transcriber/README.md

 # Audio Transcription App

 This application is a web application created using Flask, designed to convert audio files into text.
 The function to convert to text utilizes OpenAI's Whisper.
-Whisper has both a free open-source version and a paid API version, but this tool uses the API version.
+Whisper has both a free open-source version and a paid API version.
+This tool uses the API version.
 As of June 1, 2023, the cost is $0.006 per minute of audio data.
 For more details, please see [here](https://openai.com/pricing).

 ## Main Features